sook-tusk/qualadmin/README.md

 ## Impact Case Study

-The current methodology was adopted by the ONS, and a working paper is published on 8 December 2023.
+The current methodology was adopted by the ONS, and a working paper was published on 8 December 2023.

-The ONS tested and produced a report for an administrative dataset for one selected local authority - the admin-based housing by ethnicity dataset (ABHED).
+The report used an administrative dataset for one selected local authority - the admin-based housing by ethnicity dataset (ABHED).